+3.2 GK-405 VIBRATING WIRE READOUT

-3.2 GK-405 Readout Box
+The GK-405 Readout is made up of two components:

+- The Readout Unit, consisting of a Windows Mobile handheld PC running the GK-405 Vibrating Wire Readout application. - The GK-405 Remote Module, which is housed in a weather-proof enclosure.

+The remote module can be wire-connected to the sensor by means of:

+- Flying leads with alligator clips, if the sensor cable terminates in bare wires. - A 10 pin connector.

-The GK-405 Vibrating Wire Readout is made up of two components: The Readout Unit, consisting of a Windows Mobile handheld PC running the GK-405 Vibrating Wire Readout Application; and the GK-405 Remote Module, which is housed in a weatherproof enclosure and connects via a cable to the vibrating wire gauge to be measured.
-The two components communicate wirelessly.
-The Readout Unit can operate from the cradle of the Remote Module, or, if more convenient, can be removed and operated up to 20 meters (65 feet) from the Remote Module.
+The two units communicate wirelessly using Bluetooth®, a reliable digital communications protocol.
+Using Bluetooth, the unit can operate from the cradle of the remote module, or, if more convenient, can be removed and operated up to 20 meters away from the remote module.

-3.2.1 Connecting Sensors with 10-pin Bulkhead Connectors Attached
+The GK-405 displays the thermistor temperature in degrees Celsius.

+For further details, consult the GK-405 Instruction Manual.

+3.2.1 CONNECTING SENSORS WITH 10-PIN BULKHEAD CONNECTORS ATTACHED

-Align the grooves on the sensor connector (male), with the appropriate connector on the readout (female connector labeled senor or load cell).
+Align the grooves on the sensor connector (male), with the appropriate connector on the readout (female connector, labeled senor or load cell).
 Push the connector into place, and then twist the outer ring of the male connector until it locks into place.

-3.2.2 Sensors with Bare Leads
+3.2.2 CONNECTING SENSORS WITH BARE LEADS

-Attach the GK-403-2 flying leads to the bare leads of a Geokon vibrating wire sensor by connecting each of the clips on the leads to the matching colors of the sensor conductors, with blue representing the shield (bare).
+Attach the flying leads to the bare leads of a GEOKON vibrating wire sensor by connecting each of the clips on the leads to the matching colors of the sensor conductors, with blue representing the shield (bare).

-3.2.3 Operating the GK-405
+3.2.3 OPERATING THE GK-405